Lisa-Marie Breton

-Lisa-Marie Breton-Lebreux (born August 3, 1977) is a Canadian ice hockey coach and retired player.
-Her college ice hockey career was played with the Concordia Stingers women's ice hockey program and she went on to play in the Canadian National Women's Hockey League (NWHL) and was a co-founder of the Canadian Women's Hockey League (CWHL), in which she was both a player and coach.
+Lisa-Marie Breton-Lebreux (born August 3, 1977) is a Canadian ice hockey coach and former player.
+She played for the Montréal Wingstar / Montréal Axion, Québec Avalanche, and Montréal Stars / Montréal Canadiennes.
+She was a co-founder of the Canadian Women's Hockey League in 2007.

+She played her college ice hockey career with Concordia University in Montréal.
+She was a two-time Abby Hoffman Cup national champion with Hockey Québec and a three-time Clarkson Cup champion as a player with the Montréal Stars.

-Breton also played inline hockey at the international level as a member of the Canadian women's national inline hockey team that captured gold at the 2005 FIRS Inline Hockey World Championships in Paris.
+She played inline hockey at the international level as a member of the Canadian women's national inline hockey team that captured gold at the 2005 FIRS Inline Hockey World Championships in Paris.